Flo Bilton

-Florence "Flo" Bilton (1921 – 22 July 2004) was an English association football coach and administrator.
-She was an officer of the Women's Football Association (WFA) from its formation in 1969 until its incorporation into The FA in 1993.
+Florence "Flo" Bilton (1921 – 22 July 2004) was an English footballer, association football coach and administrator.
+Considered a pioneer of the women's game, she was an officer of the Women's Football Association (WFA) from its formation in 1969 until its incorporation into The FA in 1993.

+Career

-Bilton's involvement in football began in 1963, when she put together a female team from the Reckitt & Colman factory where she worked to play a nearby Smith & Nephew factory.
+Bilton played as a goalkeeper from the 1940s while working at the Reckitt & Colman factory.
+She also played hockey, netball and cricket for works teams there.
+In 1963, she put together a women's football team from the factory to play against a team from the nearby Smith & Nephew factory.
 Reckitt & Colman won 2–1, with Bilton playing as a veteran goalkeeper.
-She remained as Reckitt & Colman manager and was secretary of the nascent Hull League.
+She remained as Reckitt & Colman manager and established the Hull League, serving as secretary thereof.
 She later helped local players Carol Thomas and Gail Borman progress to the England national team.

-As a founding member of the WFA, Bilton undertook a variety of unglamorous but important off-field roles during the organisation's 24-year history.
-She borrowed an England national football team cap from her neighbour Raich Carter and then made copies for England's female national team players.
+Bilton set up the Hull Women's FA in 1966, and was one of the founding members of the national WFA, established in 1969.
+Bilton undertook a variety of unglamorous but important off-field roles during the organisation's 24-year history.
+She borrowed an England national football team cap from her neighbour Raich Carter and made copies for England's women's national team players after the FA refused to issue official caps for them.

+Legacy

 Former England player Wendy Owen praised Bilton in her 2005 autobiography: "She was a wonderful person who could and did turn her hand to just about anything that might help other women to get enjoyment out of the game."
 In 1997 Sue Lopez declared: "Flo Bilton is one of the unsung heroines and one of the greatest supporters of women's football."

 In 2018 Bilton was awarded a commemorative plaque by her home city of Kingston upon Hull.
 At the Guildhall unveiling, former England captains Karen Walker and Carol Thomas both made speeches in Bilton's honour.

+Some of the England caps made by Bilton have been displayed in exhibitions exploring the history of women's football.
+One of them is on display at the National Football Museum in Manchester.